THE DOVER WAR MEMORIAL PROJECT

 Reeder, R. C.

-Robert Charles Reeder, was a a/Sub Lieutenant, in the Royal Naval Volunteer Reserve, at the Royal Naval air station HMS Godwit.
-He was 22 when he died on 2 January, 1944.
-He is buried n the Banstead (All Saints) Churchyard, Surrey.
+Robert Charles Reeder, was an a/Sub Lieutenant, in the Royal Naval Volunteer Reserve, at the Royal Naval air station HMS Godwit.
+Born in Dover, he was an old boy of the County (now Grammar) School.
+On leaving he had joined the Civil Service, being employed in the Ministry of Economic Warfare.
+He had been a pilot for three years before he died at the age of 22 on 2 January, 1944.
+He is buried in the Banstead (All Saints) Churchyard, Surrey.
 Grave ref, West of Church

 For more information, see Banstead History Research Group